flatironinstitute/ccn-software-sfn-2025/docs/source/full/day1/phase_precession.md

 <div class="render-all">

 The scatter plot above can be similarly be represented as a 2D tuning curve over position and phase.
-We can compute this using the same function, `nap.compute_tuning_curves`, but now passing second input, `features`, as a 2-column `TsdFrame` containing the two target features.
+We can compute this using the same function, [`nap.compute_tuning_curves`](pynapple.process.tuning_curves.compute_tuning_curves), but now passing second input, `features`, as a 2-column `TsdFrame` containing the two target features.

-To do this, we'll need to combine `position_run` and `theta_phase` into a `TsdFrame`.
+To do this, we'll need to combine `position` and `theta_phase` into a `TsdFrame`.
 For this to work, both variables must have the same length.
-We can achieve this by upsampling `position` to the length of `theta_phase` using the pynapple object method `interpolate`.
+We can achieve this by upsampling `position` to the length of `theta_phase` using the pynapple object method [`interpolate`](pynapple.Tsd.interpolate).
 This method will linearly interpolate new position samples between existing position samples at timestamps given by another pynapple object, in our case by `theta_phase`.
 Once they're the same length, they can be combined into a single `TsdFrame` and used to compute 2D tuning curves.

 </div>

-#### 13. Interpolate `position_run` to the time points of `theta_phase`.
+#### 16. Interpolate `position` to the time points of `theta_phase`.

 <div class="render-user">
 ```{code-cell} ipython3